krlvi/dactyl-keyboard/README.md

 Filename convention:

 ```
-[object]-[part]-[lr][##].stl
+[object]-[lr]-[part][piece].stl

 e.g.
-dm-bot-l01.stl
+dm-l-bot01.stl
 ```

-`dm` stands for Dactyl Marshmallow.
+`dm` stands for Dactyl Marshmallow. `lr` is `l` for the left hand, `r` for the right.
 Parts are `bot` for bottom, `sid` for sides, `fra` for frame, and `screw-hole-top`.
-File names are short so you can tell them apart on a small LCD display.
-Print one of each, and ten screw-hole-tops.
-(There is a `debug` object whose pieces you get when you turn debugging on in `dactyl.clj`.
-They do not make sense to print, only to view.)
+File names are short so you can tell them apart on a small LCD display such as you may have on your 3D printer.
+There may not be `.stl` files for every numbered piece of the `bot` part; this is ok.
+Print one of each piece, and ten screw-hole-tops.
+(Don't print `debug-*` files.)
 Print also a `teensy-holder-a` and a `teensy-holder-b`.

-Put your controller
-into the holder, put the two holder pieces together, and contrive to hold them that way, likely by gluing, but maybe temporarily with a rubber band.
+Put your controller into the holder, put the two holder pieces together, and contrive to hold them that way, likely by gluing, but maybe temporarily with a rubber band.
 You may not want to stick the controller in permanently until after you've soldered the wires onto it.

 Numbered pieces of each `dm` part should be glued together.
 To glue the bottom, tie pieces together with fishing line, and hold tight